nebula-orchestrator/docs/docs/index.md

 # Example architecture

-Attached are 3 example for you to draw inspiration from when designing yours, a more detailed explaination of it can be found at the [architecture](architecture.md) page:
+Attached are 3 example for you to draw inspiration from when designing yours, a more detailed explanation of it can be found at the [architecture](architecture.md) page:

 ![example nebula architecture](cloudcraft%20-%20nebula%20-%20IoT.png "example nebula architecture")